Marlon288/ConvAi/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the `/api` directory of your project.
 3. Run the command: `npm run doc`.
-4. A documentation page for the API will open automn
+4. The documentation can be accessed through `http://localhost:443/api-docs/`